Proposed Chuckwalla National Monument

 As a part of the Protect California Desert campaign, MDLT is working with conservation partners and Tribal leaders to preserve one of the most expansive and highest quality representations of the Colorado Desert in this region by establishing Chuckwalla National Monument.
 Situated within one of the largest intact ecosystems in the United States outside of Alaska, the proposed monument spans approximately 621,000 acres from the Coachella Valley region in the west to near the Colorado River in the east.

-The new Chuckwalla National Monument will honor and recognize the Indigenous cultural histories of the Iviatim, Kwatsáan, Maarrenga’yam, Nüwü, Pipa Aha Macav (the Cahuilla, Chemehuevi, Mojave, Quechan, & Serrano) peoples; increase access to world-class nature for residents and visitors; protect fragile desert wildlife and facilitate habitat connectivity; and help boost local economies.
-The California deserts are important habitat for an incredible number of imperiled and rare species.
-Almost the entirety of the proposed monument is critical habitat for the threatened desert tortoise, bighorn sheep, chuckwalla, and is the planned destination for reintroduction of Sonoran pronghorn.
+The new Chuckwalla National Monument will honor and recognize the Indigenous cultural histories of the Iviatim, Kwatsáan, Maarrenga’yam, Nüwü, Pipa Aha Macav (the Cahuilla, Chemehuevi, Mojave, Quechan, and Serrano) peoples; increase access to world-class nature for residents and visitors; protect fragile desert wildlife and facilitate habitat connectivity; and help boost local economies.

 On April 16th, 2024, legislation was introduced by United States Senator Alex Padilla and reintroduced by Congressman Raul Ruiz, M.D. to establish a new Chuckwalla National Monument.
 In a joint letter, Senator Padilla and Congressman Ruiz subsequently called on President Joe Biden to use the Antiquities Act to designate the proposed national monument.
 The Antiquities Act allows presidents to designate federal public lands, waters, and cultural historical sites as national monuments with a Presidential Proclamation.
 The bills introduced by Sen. Padilla and Rep. Ruiz will be referred to the Senate and House Natural Resources Committees.
 A presidential designation would supersede further action in Congress.